Top takeaways from student loan forgiveness arguments at the Supreme Court

 “And if the Court overrides that clear HEROES Act language here, I think that it could only thwart Congress’s intent in this particular posture of ensuring that you have the tools, the Secretary has the tools he needs to take care of Americans in a — a national emergency situation,” she told Roberts.

-The conservative justices seemed weary that Biden’s plan could encroach on the separation of powers the Supreme Court is supposed to uphold
+The conservative justices seemed wary that Biden’s plan could encroach on the separation of powers the Supreme Court is supposed to uphold.

 “The fact that it hasn’t acted under the major questions doctrine but has considered the matter we cited as support for the notion that maybe it should be one for Congress,” Roberts said.